-The pterygium is a painless area of elevated tissue with blood vessels on the inner or outer border of the cornea.
-The condition can cause extreme eye discomfort including, burning, irritation, redness, tearing, foreign body sensation and astigmatism (visual defect).
-If the growth becomes large enough, it may begin to inhibit vision.
+Pterygium is a red and thickened area of tissue on the inner or outer corner of the eye.
+The condition can cause eye discomfort including, burning, irritation, redness, dryness, tearing, foreign body sensation and blurred vision.
+If the growth is advanced, it may begin to obscure vision.

 How is pterygium diagnosed?

-Pterygium can be diagnosed by your ophthalmologist by performing a complete examination of the eye and eyelids.
+Pterygium can be diagnosed by performing a complete examination of the eye and eyelids.
 Dr Chiu will assess your symptoms and the appearance of the pterygium under magnification.
-Treatment depends on the size and extent of the pterygium, symptoms, and whether vision is affected.
+Treatment depends on the size, extent of the pterygium, symptoms, and whether vision is affected.
 Treatment is usually not required in case of mild pterygium, and conservative measures with eye drops can be used to control symptoms.
-In cases in which the pterygium symptoms cannot be managed conservatively with medications, or vision is threatened, your ophthalmologist may recommend surgical removal of the tissue.
+In cases in which the pterygium symptoms cannot be managed conservatively with medications, or vision is threatened, Dr Chiu may recommend surgical removal of the tissue.

 How is the surgery performed?

-The most common surgical technique used today involves simple excision of the pterygium combined with conjunctival auto-grafting.
-During the procedure, the pterygium is removed and the gap in the conjunctiva left by the removal of the pterygium is filled with a tissue transplant from the upper eyelid and grafted onto where the pterygium was.
-The graft is held in place either with sutures or fibrin sealant or glues.
+The most common surgical technique used today involves careful removal of the pterygium combined with conjunctival auto-grafting, whereby tissue is taken from underneath the upper eyelid and grafted onto where the pterygium was.
+The graft is held in place either with sutures or tissue sealant / glue.
 This graft covers the bare area and acts as a barrier to recurrence.

-An innovative and latest advance in pterygium surgery is “No-stitch Pterygium Surgery”.
-This procedure is similar to transplantation surgery however no stitches are used to hold the autograft in place instead the modern tissue adhesives made of clotting proteins found in human blood are used.
-The adhesive dissolve in a week with no residues and helps in faster recovery.
+“No-stitch / Sutureless Pterygium Surgery” is an innovative and relatively recent advance in pterygium surgery.
+This procedure identical, however no stitches are used to hold the autograft in place.
+Modern tissue adhesives made of clotting proteins found in human blood are used to secure the graft in place.
+The advantage is more comfortable and faster recovery following surgery.
 No serious blood borne infections have been reported with use of adhesives and this method is considered to be safe.
 Dr Chiu will discuss all risks and benefits of surgery with you.

-In some cases, following simple excision, the topical application of the anticancer drug and beta-radiation may be used to minimise the recurrence of pterygium.
+In some cases, particularly in recurrent pterygium, the topical application of anticancer medication (Mitimycin C) to inhibit regrowth may be used to minimise the recurrence of pterygium.
 Recurrence of pterygium is a concern as these tend to grow more rapidly.
 Fortunately recurrence is uncommon.

 In severe cases where the growth extends towards the centre of cornea, a laser treatment may be needed.
-An Excimer laser is used to smooth the surface irregularities and improve vision if there is significant scarring of the cornea in advanced cases.
+An Excimer laser can be used to smooth the surface irregularities on the cornea and improve vision if there is significant scarring of the cornea in advanced cases.